dendronhq/dendron-site/vault/dendron.topic.pod.builtin.json.md

 ### Publish Pod

-Publish notre to JSON and copy into clipboard
+Publish note to JSON and copy into clipboard

 Sample output